elfakyn/knowledge/aws/lambda_metric_alarm.md

 # Lambda metric alarm

 When you create a lambda metric alarm you really don't want to have to think about it.
-Here's the values
+Here's the values (in terraform, but you can use the same ones in cloudformation):

 ```terraform
 resource "aws_cloudwatch_metric_alarm" "mylambda_error_alarm" {